firefinancialservices/slate/source/index.md

 You can transfer instantly between any two of your Fire Accounts in either currency, or perform a bank transfer to a pre-existing External Bank account.

-## Transfer between two of your Fire Accounts in the same currency
+## Transfer between Fire Accounts in the same currency

 ```shell
 # cat transferdetails.json